Grilled Flat Iron Steak: How to Grill Flat Iron Steak at Home

 Flat iron is full of flavor, but it still works well with marinades, sauces, and other additions.
 Because it’s such a thin cut of beef, though, flat iron steak can become dry and chewy if not cooked properly.
 That’s one reason we love grilled flat iron steak, which cooks quickly and easily without a big learning curve.

-How to Find Flat Iron Steak
+Choosing the Best Flat Iron Steak

 Your local grocery store or butcher may not have flat iron steaks readily available, so it could be something you need to ask for specifically.
 And in some areas, the name may not be well-known, so you might need to explain a bit.
 If that’s the case, try asking for a boneless top chuck or shoulder top blade steak.

 You can also skip the store or butcher and order flat iron steak online from Chicago Steak Company.
-Our flat iron is aged between four and six weeks for maximum flavor and texture, and then flash-frozen to preserve its freshness before shipping straight to you.
-It’s simple, convenient, and takes the guesswork out of ordering flat iron!
+Our flat iron is aged between four and six weeks for maximum flavor and texture, and then flash-frozen to preserve its freshness before shipping it straight to you.
+It’s simple, convenient, and takes the guesswork out of ordering a flat iron!

 Why Grill Flat Iron Steak?